How To Apply

 ADMISSION TO THE SOCIAL WORK MAJOR

 The College of Social Work admits students to the major for fall semesters only, because major courses are offered one time per year and junior major courses commence in fall semesters.
 In general, the application materials to the major are available beginning the 10th week of fall semester.
 Applications are reviewed and admission decisions are made on a rolling basis, up until the start of the following fall semester or until the major has reached maximum capacity.
-The admissions process is based upon the following indicators:
+Applicants will be evaluated based on the following standards:

 - composition and content of a personal statement